Skip to content

 3. Add your customer information

-Next up it’s time to add your customer information to the quote.
+Next, it’s time to add your client’s information as the quote recipient.
 This includes their name and address.
-You can include their phone or email address here, too.
+You can also add their phone or email address here too.

 5. Add the date of issue